krigjo25/console-pizzaPy-py/README.md

 ```

 ##  Testing framework / Datasets
-No testing framework used in the project
+No testing framework / Datasets used in the project

 ## LICENCE
 The application is under [The Unlicensed](./LICENCE).